SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE.md]([LICENSE.md]) file for details.
+This project is licensed under the MIT License – see the [LICENSE] file for details.

+[LICENSE]: LICENSE.md

 ## Contact